brianrice2/actuarial/README.md

 * app.R
   * Shiny app for interacting with the stabilized and nonstabilized rates through a web browser.
   * Note there are a couple cases where we achieve different results from the IRS - for example, stabilized - March 2019, and nonstabilized - November 2018 and May 2013.
 This is because the IRS rounds simply while R rounds to the nearest even (banker's rounding).
 Maybe I'll implement this change in rounding but it's a very small impact.
+  * Note: The IRS publishes non-stabilized rates here: https://www.irs.gov/retirement-plans/minimum-present-value-segment-rates and stabilized rates here: https://www.irs.gov/retirement-plans/funding-yield-curve-segment-rates
 * compile_historical_rates.R
   * Downloads and cleans historical HQM corporate bond yield curve information, provided on the Treasury's website.
-* nonstabilized_rates.R
-  * Calculates nonstabilized interest rates from the U.S. treasury's corporate bond yield curve.
-The IRS publishes these rates here: https://www.irs.gov/retirement-plans/minimum-present-value-segment-rates
-* stabilized_rates.R
-  * Calculates stabilized interest rates from the U.S. treasury's corporate bond yield curve.
-The IRS publishes these rates here: https://www.irs.gov/retirement-plans/funding-yield-curve-segment-rates
 * treasury_rates.R
   * Pulls and organizes treasury yield rates from the treasury website.